 Overuse of antibiotics in medicine and farming has led to the rise of antibiotic resistant bacteria worldwide.

-The rise of so-called superbugs is a global health issue and one of the leading threats to human health according to the World Health Organisation.
+The rise of superbugs is a global health issue and one of the leading threats to human health according to the World Health Organisation.

-We are developing a new generation of antibiotic therapies to address the rise of antibiotic resistant superbugs.
+Recce Pharmaceuticals has developed a new generation of antibiotic therapies to address the rise of antibiotic resistant superbugs.